cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 we can create, modify and read properties via this component.

-.. note:: While we can read and modify properties which we receive from the configuration service, we can neither extend these properties by adding subproperties nor can we register property observers or variables for them.
-To do so we have to create property nodes ourself and register them at the configuration service.
+.. note:: While we can read and modify properties which we receive from the configuration service, we can neither extend these properties by adding sub properties nor can we register property observers or variables for them.
+To do so we have to create property nodes ourselves and register them at the configuration service.

 Create properties
 ~~~~~~~~~~~~~~~~~

 Using the configuration service component and a convenience function *makeNativePropertyNode* we can create typed property nodes.

-First of all we need a property node which will be registered at the root node ("/") of the configuration service.
+First of all, we need a property node which will be registered at the root node ("/") of the configuration service.
 The configuration service handles property nodes as shared pointers.
-Therefore we create a shared pointer of a NativePropertyNode which will contain our subproperties:
+Therefore, we create a shared pointer of a *NativePropertyNode* which will contain our sub properties:

 .. literalinclude:: ../snippets/snippet_config_service.cpp
   :start-after: //Begin(Create main property)
   :end-before: //End(Create main property)
   :emphasize-lines: 1

-Afterwards, we create an empty subproperty of type *node* called "Size" which will contain two more subproperties of type *double* called "Length" and "Width".
+Afterwards, we create an empty *subproperty* of type *node* called "Size" which will contain two more sub properties of type *double* called "Length" and "Width".
-Additionally, we create typed subproperty nodes and set them as children for the corresponding parent property nodes.
+Additionally, we create typed *subproperty* nodes and set them as children for the corresponding parent property nodes.
-As a result we will have a property hierarchy as shown above:
+As a result, we will have a property hierarchy as shown above:

 .. literalinclude:: ../snippets/snippet_config_service.cpp
   :start-after: //Begin(Create subproperties)